Skip to main content

 • REFHYNE 1: At the Shell Energy and Chemicals Park Rheinland in Germany, Shell has built one of the largest hydrogen proton exchange membrane (PEM) electrolysers in the world when it went into operation in mid-2021.
 It has a peak capacity of 10 MW and produces 1,300 tonnes of hydrogen per year.
 The electrolyser also helps balance the local power grid, by enabling the refinery to make and store hydrogen when there is surplus power from renewable sources, such as wind.
 The plant, built by ITM Power, is operated by Shell.

 • REFHYNE 2: Building on the lessons learned from REFHYNE 1, in 2024 Shell took a Final Investment Decision to progress REFHYNE 2, a 100 MW renewable proton-exchange membrane (PEM) electrolyser.
-Powered by renewable electricity, REFHYNE 2 is expected to produce up to 1,600 tonnes tonnes of low-carbon hydrogen per year to partially decarbonise site operations.
+Powered by renewable electricity, REFHYNE 2 is expected to produce up to 16,000 tonnes of low-carbon hydrogen per year to partially decarbonise site operations.
 The electrolyser is scheduled to begin operating in 2027.

 • Once operational, REFHYNE 1 and 2 alongside Shell’s Holland Hydrogen 1 project in the Netherlands will together provide more than 300 MW of renewable hydrogen production capacity in Europe, and are important platforms for future hydrogen development.